IoTivity-Lite

 Parameters

-[in]resourceto specify as discoverable or non-discoverable
+resourceto specify as discoverable or non-discoverable (cannot be NULL)

-[in]stateif true the resource will be discoverable if false the resource will be non-discoverable
+stateif true the resource will be discoverable if false the resource will be non-discoverable

 See also